 “From there, I just knew that the CIA was my top choice,” she recalls.
 When Andrea earned college scholarships from C-CAP, she used them to enroll at the CIA, and that was life-changing.
 “My CIA experience helped open my eyes to the bigger world of the food industry.
 Not only did I learn so much about food and different cuisines, but I also got a well-rounded education about the industry from different perspectives,” she explains.
 “I am glad I chose to stay for the bachelor’s program as well.
 That taught me so much about management and different styles of dealing with it.
 If I could do it again, I totally would!”

-Quick-service R&D may not be where she planned to be 10 years after graduation, but keeping an open mind led to career success.
+"Keeping an open mind will lead you to career success," says Andrea.
 “It doesn’t matter where you come from, if your passion is food, then the CIA is the place to go!
 You will go in with one idea in mind of where you think your career will go, but the CIA will help expand that.
 You may choose to go in a different direction.
 Food is not just cooking; you can do anything and

 everything with it.”